 I met Menna Pritchard in Cardigan, an unexpected tweet asking the question of whether she was brave enough to ask me out for a drink.
-I’d always wanted a groupie, and often joked that the only groupies I got were middle aged men, but also knew if I ever came across one I’d run a mile (she wasn’t a groupie, or even a “band-aid”).
-I’ve never ‘dated’ in my life, and I’m pretty clueless when it comes to love and women - something I put down to going to an all boys school (woman scare me more than any North Face), and for me the ins and outs of courtship are just ins and outs.
-Maybe it’s a Yorkshire thing, maybe it’s about not wanting to be hurt, that my heart is a fragile thing, and that all I ever see is disappoint around the corner - failure instead of hope.
+I’d always wanted a groupie, and often joked that the only groupies I got were middle-aged men, but also knew if I ever came across one I’d run a mile (she wasn’t a groupie, or even a “band-aid”).
+I’ve never ‘dated’ in my life, and I’m pretty clueless when it comes to love and women - something I put down to go to an all-boys school (woman scare me more than any North Face), and for me the ins and outs of courtship are just ins and outs.
+Maybe it’s a Yorkshire thing, maybe it’s about not wanting to be hurt, that my heart is a fragile thing, and that all I ever see is disappointment around the corner - failure instead of hope.
 But I was single, and I was incredibly lonely, and my heart was broken, and still breaking apart, so I tweeted back ‘why not?’.

-Life never turns out how you planned it - that beautiful woman you meet on the internet that leaves you dreaming of paradise turns out to be a seven foot Nigerian con man, or the perfect woman you spied on desprate4ashag.com is in fact an expert in photoshop and a lover of cats (I know it’s terrible, but although clueless about love I have a thing about never getting involved with anyone who has a cat in their profile picture).
+Life never turns out how you planned it - that beautiful woman you meet on the internet that leaves you dreaming of paradise turns out to be a seven-foot Nigerian con man, or the perfect woman you spied on desprate4ashag.com is in fact an expert in photoshop and a lover of cats (I know it’s terrible, but although clueless about love I have a thing about never getting involved with anyone who has a cat in their profile picture).
 And so when I did some facebook/twitter/instragram/flickr stalking I was shocked that this woman Menna was a beauty, was into the outdoors, and had a lot of crazy tattoos.
 Straight away I readied myself for disappointment.
 I also saw she had a young child, but that there was sadness behind her amazing smile.
-Like everyone she had a story.
-Imagining someone like Menna would want to go for a drink with me was very flattering, but I knew it would never happen, that something would spoil things, like the time another beauty tweeted asking if I’d take her out, only for it to transpire she meant take her and her boyfriend out climbing (I met said boyfriend and he said I could take her out, but only if I taught her to climb a big wall).
+Like everyone, she had a story.
+Imagining someone like Menna would want to go for a drink with me was very flattering, but I knew it would never happen, that something would spoil things, like the time another beauty tweeted asking if I’d take her out, only for it to transpire she meant to take her and her boyfriend out climbing (I met said boyfriend and he said I could take her out, but only if I taught her to climb a big wall).
 I can take loneliness more than I can take disappointment but took a chance, after all - am I not meant to be bold?

 The night of the talk came around, and as was to be expected there was no Menna, a tweet telling me she was late and was trying to get there, leaving me feeling foolish for believing in such whimsy, but also talking myself down, that all she wanted was a drink anyway.
-At half time she was still not there, and so I sat alone feeling a little fed up, but also giving myself a good talking to that what did I expect, life is never as you dream it could be, that no beautiful woman can just pop up out of the blue.
+At half time, she was still not there, and so I sat alone feeling a little fed up, but also giving myself a good talking to that what did I expect, life is never as you dream it could be, that no beautiful woman can just pop up out of the blue.

-At the end of the talk my friends at Fforest asked me if I wanted a drink, and so I stood in the bar, feeling a little better about things, like you do with a fine wine in one hand and a fine human at my shoulder, giving me a sort of life sigh, when all of a sudden she was there, walking in, looking as flustered and nervous as me, the conversation I had been having forgotten in an instant.
+At the end of the talk, my friends at Fforest asked me if I wanted a drink, and so I stood in the bar, feeling a little better about things like you do with a fine wine in one hand and a fine human at my shoulder, giving me a sort of life sigh when all of a sudden she was there, walking in, looking as flustered and nervous as me, the conversation I had been having forgotten in an instant.

 My first impression was she was so young, and although she told me she would be 30 next year, she’s still only 28 (never quite got this logic).
-We went to a pub round the corner and - unlike me - we had a few drinks (G&T’s - which I like as it makes me feel like I’m a Spitfire pilot) and she told me about herself (she’s read Psychovertical and Cold Wars so I had nothing much to add to what she knew).
+We went to a pub around the corner and - unlike me - we had a few drinks (G&T’s - which I like as it makes me feel like I’m a Spitfire pilot) and she told me about herself (she’s read Psychovertical and Cold Wars so I had nothing much to add to what she knew).

 I think many men are mistaken in the belief that what women want is someone who is sensitive and open, who exposes themselves, who shares their demons.
 I think they’re wrong.
-What most woman want is a Darcy or Oliver Mellors, someone secure and solid, who is sure of themselves, but not so self aware as to be in hock to their demons, but can offer some small amount of sympathy, but only a small amount - a man who makes things simple, who will not mirror their own insecurities, but instead makes you feel that they are no longer relevant, a man who doesn’t cry with you but makes you laugh, who makes you pull yourself together (but would never say that to your face).
+What most women want is a Darcy or Oliver Mellors, someone secure and solid, who is sure of themselves, but not so self-aware as to be in hock to their demons, but can offer some small amount of sympathy, but only a small amount - a man who makes things simple, who will not mirror their own insecurities, but instead makes you feel that they are no longer relevant, a man who doesn’t cry with you but makes you laugh, who makes you pull yourself together (but would never say that to your face).
 All woman (and men) want to be saved - but as I said I’m clueless about such things.

-Instead of taking this advice we talked about the good and the bad, and I could see that Menna was a little broken like me.
-When she said she was single I asked her if she was crazy or mad or something, and she promised she wasn’t, but I was a little, otherwise why would I ask?
-I had been slowly loosing my grip on things, slowly, but over a very long time.
+Instead of taking this advice, we talked about the good and the bad, and I could see that Menna was a little broken like me.
+When she said she was single I asked her if she was crazy or mad or something, and she promised she wasn’t, but I was a little, otherwise, why would I ask?
+I had been slowly losing my grip on things, slowly, but over a very long time.
 At the age of 43 I’d found myself single, with no money in the bank, or a roof over my head, questioning the very necessity of my existence as I raced up and down the country, standing on stage and putting on a brave face.
-When I asked her about her life and dreams she told me she was a nobody and that I was a somebody, and I would’t find her story of interest, which was really sad.
-No one is a nobody, and in my considerable experience of meeting many ‘somebody’s’ I’d say they are often the most dullest of people, with little to say on any subject other than themselves.
+When I asked her about her life and dreams she told me she was a nobody and that I was a somebody, and I wouldn’t find her story of interest, which was really sad.
+No one is a nobody, and in my considerable experience of meeting many ‘somebody’s’ I’d say they are often the dullest of people, with little to say on any subject other than themselves.
 I had spent the last two years climbing with friends who probably considered themselves outsiders in the race to be ‘somebody’, but who I had believed in, that there is no such thing as a nobody, that very often it’s their ordinary experiences that make them interesting.

-We each have a story as rich in events and characters, tragedy and hope as any best seller or HBO drama, only a story we often fail to see as such, being the lead character in our own lives.
+We each have a story as rich in events and characters, tragedy and hope as any bestseller or HBO drama, only a story we often fail to see as such, being the lead character in our own lives.
 Menna had had a wonderful life ahead of her, full of opportunity and craziness, a bit of a punk, living in Brighton - what more could anyone want.
-But then she got pregnant, and made the brave choice to turn her back on her life in order to bring a new one into the world - the burden of which she knew she would carry alone.
+But then she got pregnant and made the brave choice to turn her back on her life in order to bring a new one into the world - the burden of which she knew she would carry alone.
 So five years ago, she packed up her youth and moved home to Wales with a newborn daughter, started a degree in Outdoor Education (she got a 1st) - working her way through university, never asking the state for anything - defining what a real single mother was capable of, just like my Mum had.
-The only thing she took was the pain of a life seemingly cut short.
+The only thing she took was the pain of life seemingly cut short.

-When she talked to me about her life I could sense the anger, frustration, sadness but also pride in her story, she had been cast out of paradise, but maybe now she had grown enough to know that pubs, clubs and bands was not paradise at all (although having a lie-in definitely is).
+When she talked to me about her life I could sense the anger, frustration, sadness but also pride in her story, she had been cast out of paradise, but maybe now she had grown enough to know that pubs, clubs and bands were not paradise at all (although having a lie-in definitely is).
 She told me about her life experiences, each far richer than any wall or summit, but as undervalued in their zing and zest.